Combinatorial game theory: Overview

 The type of game in the diagram above also has a simple name; it is called the star game, which can also be abbreviated ∗.
 In the star game, the only valid move leads to the zero game, which means that whoever's turn comes up during the star game automatically wins.

-An additional type of game, not found in Domineering, is a loopy game, in which a valid move of either left or right is a game that can then lead back to the first game.
-Checkers, for example, becomes loopy when one of the pieces promotes, as then it can cycle endlessly between two or more squares.
-A game that does not possess such moves is called loopfree.

 Game abbreviations

 Numbers

 Numbers represent the number of free moves, or the move advantage of a particular player.
 By convention positive numbers represent an advantage for Left, while negative numbers represent an advantage for Right.
 They are defined recursively with 0 being the base case.